Emergency Department in Seattle

 - Rapid access to the full facilities and staff of Seattle Children's, including operating rooms, MRI, CT scan, X-rays and other advanced diagnostic techniques, and experts in more than 30 pediatric specialties

-- Radiology center located in the ED makes imaging services more convenient.
+- Radiology center adjacent to the ED makes imaging services more convenient and efficient.

 - Central work stations give caregivers greater visibility to your child's room.

 - Communication with Urgent Care Clinics ensures our providers work together to coordinate care if a child needs to be transferred to the ED.